mochetts/react-autocomplete-demo/README.md

 ### Future work

-- Split the results box and result entry into its their own component.
+- Extract a results box component and result entry component to better organize the code.
 - Optimize state mutations & re-renders to increase performance
+- Check if we can avoid the usage of state by leveraging stateless componenets
+- Use sass instead of css (!)